sedat01/hangman-challenge/README.md

 By default the Player starts with 5 lives, but this can be changed in the source code of the game

 ## Installation
-&nbsp;&nbsp;&nbsp;&nbsp; The game needs a python interpreter to be run.
+&nbsp;&nbsp;&nbsp;&nbsp;The game needs a python interpreter to be run.
 Ensure your system has the latest version of python installed.
 The game is tested on Python 3.10.5.
 Just download the files and be sure to maintain folder structure hangman
 │